Metabolic research

 WHY ZEBRAFISH?

-Zebrafish represents a fantastic model to study metabolic disorders because of the remarkable genetic, anatomic, and functional similarities with humans in lipid metabolism, adipogenic pathways, pancreas structure, and glucose homeostasis.
+Zebrafish represent a fantastic model to study metabolic disorders because of the remarkable genetic, anatomic, and functional similarities with humans in lipid metabolism, adipogenic pathways, pancreas structure, and glucose homeostasis.

 Zebrafish share with mammals: